soum707/Research-Papers/README.md

 # Research-Papers

-This is a collection of all the research papers that I authored, or took part in writing.
+This is a collection of all the research papers that I authored, or coauthored.

 ## FMLA Law Impact